What Is Menopause?

 12 CONSECUTIVE MONTHS WITHOUT A PERIOD

-Once your body has gone a full 12 months without a menstrual cycle, you've reached menopause.
-During this time of hormonal change and lack of a menstrual cycle, a woman’s ovaries stop releasing eggs and estrogen levels remain low, leading to a wide range of menopausal symptoms that could include:
+Once your body has gone a full 12 consecutive months without a menstrual cycle, you've reached menopause.
+During this time of hormonal change, a woman’s ovaries stop releasing eggs and estrogen levels remain low, leading to a wide range of menopausal symptoms that could include:

 - Aches & pains